mogoson/MGS.Machinery/README.md

 - RockerLimiter : Limiter of roker, limit the distance of a pair rokers.
 - RockerRivet : Rivet of roker, keep the same position(world space) as the target joint.
 - RockerSpring : Rocker spring look at joint.
-- TelescopicJoint : Telescopic joint.
+- Slider : Slider joint.
-- SequenceTelescopicArm : Sequence telescopic arm, drive from first joint to last joint.
+- SliderArm : Sequence slider arm, drive from first joint to last joint.
 - Synchronizer : Synchronous mechanisms, drive multi mechanisms at the same time.
 - Transmission : Differential mechanisms, drive multi mechanisms by ratio velocity at the same time.
 - MeDriver : Universal mechanism driver.